domschl/python-mchess/README.md

 `python-mchess` board driver for Chess Link depends on `PySerial` and (Linux/Raspberry Pi only) `BluePy`

+#### Optional UCI engine support

 In order to use UCI engines with mchess, additionally `python-chess` is used.

 ```bash
 pip3 install pyserial [bluepy] [python-chess]